SBA’s Economic Injury Disaster Loan (EIDL) provides working capital to small businesses suffering economic injury as a

 - SBA FACT SHEET: Application filing deadline is 21 December 2020.
 Currently accepting applications from all eligible small businesses; note: funding may lapse again.

 - Upcoming webinars are available here.

-All 67 counties now are currently eligible under an Economic Injury Disaster Loan declaration.
+All 67 counties eligible under an Economic Injury Disaster Loan declaration.

 How do check on the status of my EIDL application?